s4yed/PhotoApp/README.md

-## PhotoApp
+# PhotoApp
 Version: 0.1

-#### This app developed to enable the user to upload their photos safely at the cloud stoarge which make the user capable of retrieving the saved photos at any time he want.
+This app developed to enable the user to upload their photos safely at the cloud stoarge which make the user capable of retrieving the saved photos at any time he want.

+### Follow these steps to run this project without any errors :

 1- Make sure that Nodejs and Android SDK installed on your machine.